fnayre/fnayre.github.io/_posts/2018-11-19-algebraic-effects-series-2.md

 - Part 3 : [Delimited continuations]({{ site.baseurl }}{% post_url 2018-11-19-algebraic-effects-series-3 %})
 - Part 4 : [Algebraic Effects and handlers]({{ site.baseurl }}{% post_url 2018-11-19-algebraic-effects-series-4 %})

-> Note: initially I planned a 3-part series, but since the current post on undelimited continuations ended up taking
-> more space than intended.
-We'll treat delimited continuations in a separate post

 In the [first post](2018-11-19-algebraic-effects-series-1.md) we introduced the notions of continuation and control transfer.
 We saw how programs written in Continuation Passing Style (CPS) are more flexible in terms of control transfer manipulation.